Research-and-Project/Event_Sequence_Denoising/README.md

-# Event Sequence Denoising and Reconstruction
+# Denoising of event-based sensors with deep neural networks

 By: [Zhihong Zhang](https://github.com/dawnlh)

-This repository contains the code for the project **Event Sequence Denoising**.
+This repository contains the code for the project **Denoising of event-based sensors with deep neural networks**.
 My bachelor's thesis  and a Photonics Asia 2021 conference paper are based on the project.

 ## Introduction